simodf7/runphi_coral/README.md

 > [!NOTE]
 > All the scripts in ./scripts/remote/* can be launched outside the docker container.

-**While the board/QEMU is running**, use the following script on the host machine to create a local key pair for the user (if it doesn't exist) and send the pub key to the target to authorize the host to exchange data without requiring any password
+**While the board/QEMU is running** (skip to [this](https://dessert.unina.it:8088/runphi/environment_builder/-/blob/main/README.md#4-test-qemu-jailhouse-environment) if you want to test a ``qemu-jailhouse`` environment), use the following script on the host machine to create a local key pair for the user (if it doesn't exist) and send the pub key to the target to authorize the host to exchange data without requiring any password

 ```bash
 ./scripts/remote/set_remote_ssh.sh